Unidata/ldm-docker/README.md

 This repository contains files necessary to build and run a Docker container for the [LDM](http://www.unidata.ucar.edu/software/ldm/).

+## Pulling the Container

+To pull the LDM container from the Docker Hub registry:

+      docker pull unidata/ldm:latest

+It is best to be on a fast network when pulling containers as they can be quite large.

 ## Building the Container

-To build the LDM Docker container:
+Alternatively, rather than pulling the container you can clone this repository and build the LDM Docker container yourself:

     docker build  -t unidata/ldm:latest .